emsche/Text-Mining-Team-Work/README.md

 Possible Research Questions Option 1:
 - In how far is it possible to generate empathetic responses via probability?
 - Is an estimation of the human interlocutor's personality and emotional constitution crucial for being useful to them?
-- What is it about the phrasing of therapists' or choaches' responses that works?
-What do they have in common, statistically?
+- What is it about the phrasing of therapists' or choaches' responses that worksor fails?
+What do they statistically have in common, respectively?
 - From what part of an interlocutors' talk can their stiuation and constitution be derived, and is that part something that is preserved in the format of chatting in writing?